What Does IT Take to Be a Dentist?

 In the process, they are expected to become competent in professional ethics, critical thinking, diagnostics, assessing patient needs and developing treatment plans.
 Upon graduation, students are awarded the Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD), depending on the school.
 The two degrees are equivalent.

-Step Four: Becoming a Licensed Dentist
+Step Four: Becoming Licensed

 Once students graduate from dental school, they must be licensed.
 In most states, they are required to take written and practical exams that test their knowledge of dentistry and their ability to apply it to solving problems.
 Information about the exams is provided on the ADA website.